 • What factors affect the cost of a shingle roof?

-Factors like roof size, shingle material, labor costs, and any necessary structural repairs can impact the overall cost.
+The main factors include roof size, shingle material, labor costs, and any necessary structural repairs.

 • Are asphalt shingles cheaper than other types of shingles?

-Yes, asphalt shingles are generally more affordable than materials like wood, metal, or slate, making them a popular choice.
+Yes, asphalt shingles are generally more affordable than materials like wood, metal, or slate, making them a popular roofing option.

 • How much does it cost to install shingles per square foot?